Ph.D. Student in Computer Science and Engineering

 • Member of the Future of Life Institute's AI Safety Community Researchers

-Fellowship Facilitator, BEACON (Jan 2024 – Dec 2024)
+Fellowship Facilitator, Beneficial and Ethical AI at UConn (BEACON) (Jan 2024 – Dec 2024)

 Teaching Assistant, ML Alignment & Theory Scholars (MATS) (Jun 2024 – Aug 2024)

-• The Conversation: Published article "Getting AIs working toward human goals — study shows how to measure misalignment"
+• The Conversation: Published article "Getting AIs working toward human goals – study shows how to measure misalignment" communicating research findings to general audience

-• UConn Daily Campus: Featured in "Artificial Intelligence poses novel social threats, researchers prepare for the worst"
+• UConn Daily Campus: Featured in "Artificial Intelligence poses novel social threats, researchers prepare for the worst" discussing AI safety research